 The competition consists of five subjects:

-The subjects of French, English and Science will be divided into five grade clusters:
+The subjects of French and English will be divided into five grade clusters:

 • Grade 1/2 (elementary)

 • Grades 5/6 (elementary)